Estee Lauder Companies 401(k) Savings Plan Participants

 Additionally, the Complaint alleges that the fiduciaries of the 401(k) Plan failed to scrutinize each investment option that was offered in the plan to ensure it was prudent in terms of cost, and by maintaining certain funds in the plan despite the availability of identical or similar investment options with lower costs and/or better performance histories.

-The chart below shows that the expense ratios of the 401(k) Plan’s investment options were many times greater than comparable passively-managed alternative funds in the same fund category.
+The expense ratios of the 401(k) Plan’s investment options were many times greater than comparable passively-managed alternative funds in the same fund category.
 The chart below analyzes funds in the Plan in 2018 using 2018 expense ratios (except for the Fidelity Freedom Index Funds, which lowered expenses from 0.14% to 0.12% effective June 1, 2019), which demonstrates the greater relative expense of the Plan’s funds compared to their alternative fund counterparts.

 The above alternative funds outperformed the Plan’s funds in their 3- and 5-year average returns as of 2020.